jancarloviray/notebook-reactjs/lessons/bootstrap.md

 npm install --save-dev supervisor
 ```

-## webpack-dev-server (better livereload)
+## Hot Reload (better livereload)

 http://webpack.github.io/docs/webpack-dev-server.html

 The webpack-dev-server is a little node.js express server which uses the webpack-dev-middleware to serve a webpack bundle.
 It also has a little runtime which is connected to the server via socket.io.
 The server emits information about the compilation state to the client, which reacts to those events.

-NOTE: this should not be run in the backend as production!
+NOTE: this should not be run during production!

 ```javascript
 // webpackDevServer.js